 - Glue ear is a condition where the middle ear fills with glue-like liquid.

 - It is a common condition in children.

 - The Eustachian tube becomes congested and prevents the free flow of air into the middle ear, causing the difference in air pressure mentioned above.
 The eardrum becomes tight, reducing its ability to vibrate.
 This results in dulled hearing.
-The situation is made worse by the glue-like fluid damping down the vibrations of the drum even further.
+The situation is made worse by the glue-like fluid damping down the vibration of the eardrum even further.

-- It clears by itself in most cases but some children need an operation to solve the problem.
+- It clears by itself in most cases but some children need an operation to drain the fluid away.

 - Smoking can stop the tiny hairs that line the Eustachian tube from working.

 - Smoking can also cause tissues at the back of the nose and throat (including the adenoids) to enlarge, blocking the Eustachian tube.

 - If you smoke and are having problems with long-term (chronic) Eustachian tube dysfunction, you should try to stop smoking.